shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 In my example output, notice that the HPA autoscaler has already added an additional replica (instance) of the `store-front` deployment to meet the HPA configuration.

 We will now deploy an application to simulate additional client load to the `store-front` deployment.
-In a seperate terminal, that has kubeclt access to your cluster, run the following command:
+In a separate terminal, that has kubectl access to your cluster, run the following command:

 ```bash
 kubectl run -i --tty load-generator --rm --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://store-front; done"